Datafyde/World_Hepatitis/README.md

 ## Recommendation
 - Countries should ramp up health-care programs to meet the aim by 2030.
--Resources should be properly and strategically allocated to bridge the remaining gaps and expedite progress.
+- Resources should be properly and strategically allocated to bridge the remaining gaps and expedite progress.

 ## Deployment and Documentation
 Once the dashboard was finalized, it was deployed to Power BI service.
 The project process and deliverables are documented here on GitHub.